 What is the best process for finding a lower interest rate?

 The more rate options, the better in my opinion.
 There are a lot of student loan refinance companies out there, and it's hard to figure out which way to go when you can only see one or two rates and term lengths at a time.

-When I get emails about refinancing, I send readers to LendEDU to check out the rates they qualify for.
-LendEDU uses a 10 question, 3 minute process to help determine what kind of loan you have and what interest rates and terms are available to you.
+When I get emails about refinancing, I send readers to Credible to check out the rates they qualify for.
+Credible uses a simple step-by-step process to help determine what kind of loan you have and what interest rates and terms are available to you.